-This type of winch can be used to attach a smaller item to the car to drag it along or to help pull out a vehicle which is stuck.
-Car winches may operate with the help of motor or the power supply from the car.
+This type of winch can be used to attach a smaller item to the car to drag it along or to help pull out a vehicle that is stuck.
+Car winches may operate with the help of the motor or the power supply from the car.

 5. Mechanical Capstan Winch